aws/aws-iot-device-sdk-js-v2/GreengrassIPC.md

 public API.

 ## Cross-SDK Differences
-The Javascript Greengrass IPC implementation has several differences relative to the IPC implementations in the other v2 SDKs:
+The Javascript Greengrass IPC implementation has several differences relative to the IPC implementations in the other v2 IoT SDKs:
 * No handler types - Javascript Greengrass IPC uses Javascript's event system (events, listeners, emitters) for all asynchronous notifications.
-* Single client - Other SDKs have both a v1 and v2 client, where the v1 client is low-level and more verbose (and complex) in usage, while the v2 client is streamlined and less prone to accidental misuse.
-Javascript Greengrass IPC skips the v1 API and starts directly with the v2 client approach.
+* Single client - Other v2 IoT SDKs have both a v1 and v2 client, where the v1 client is low-level and more verbose (and complex) in usage, while the v2 client is streamlined and less prone to accidental misuse.
+Javascript Greengrass IPC skips the v1 client and starts directly with the v2 client approach.

 ## Greengrass IPC Example
 For those who prefer to dive right in, you can start with our [Greengrass IPC example](./samples/node/gg_pic/index.ts).